dexie-space/chia-seeder-light/README.md

 # Chia Seeder Light

-Super light and barebones chia peer crawler and DNS seeder written in Rust based on [chia-wallet-sdk](https://github.com/xch-dev/chia-wallet-sdk).
+Super light chia peer crawler and DNS seeder written in Rust based on [chia-wallet-sdk](https://github.com/xch-dev/chia-wallet-sdk).
 Doesn't hog CPU or memory like the reference seeder in [chia-blockchain](https://github.com/Chia-Network/chia-blockchain).

 Work in progress, likely not production ready.